warpdotdev/keysets/README.md

 4. Rename that file to `keybindings.yaml`
 5. Restart Warp

 That's it!
 When Warp re-opens it will pick up your new keyboard shortcuts and automatically apply them.
+Any additional customizations you make to your keybindings will also be saved into `keybindings.yaml`, so feel free to modify them as you see fit.

 ## Uninstallation